orbs-network/orbs-spec/behaviors/services/block-storage.md

 &nbsp;
 ## `Inter Node Block Synchronization`

-* The synchronization flow is initialled upon either:
+* The synchronization flow is initialled upon:
-  * Receving a request from the `Consensus Algo` to fetch blocks block with height > last_commited_block block + 1.
+  * block_timeout = configurable block_commit_timeout (default 8 sec) has passed without a block commit.
-  * block_timeout = configurable block_commit_timeout (default 8 sec) has passed without block commit.
+  * Init flow.

 * Identify nodes that have the desired blocks by broadcasting a `BLOCK_AVAILABILITY_REQUEST` messsage to all nodes using `Gossip.SendMessage`.
   * Request the blocks from the last_committed_block to the highest known block height. (if unknown set to MAX_UINT64)